individkid/sidegeo/README.md

   * --color takes plane subscript and decoration
   * --jump takes plane subscript and fork exec arguments
   * --action attaches Lua function to boundary to be activated by click
-  * --configure pore, membrane, interpolate, texture, rate
+  * --configure change behaviors by degree
   * --inject specifies command line option to inject
   * --menu changes to menu item to inject to console
   * --bind binds Lua function to function key in console